 Yet scientists around the globe continue to explore the signals.
-In a study published in Journal of Pediatric Gastroenterology and Nutrition, Hoffenberg and colleagues investigated cannabis oil in a cohort of young adult patients with IBD.
+In a study published in Journal of Pediatric Gastroenterology and Nutrition, Hoffenberg and colleagues investigated cannabis oil in a cohort of young adult patients with inflammatory bowel disease.
 The analysis included 15 cannabis users who reported perceived effects on sleep quality, nausea and appetite.
 The researchers suggested ongoing communication about the positive effects of cannabis until more rigorous studies can be conducted.

 For Molloy, it is critical to develop a yardstick to measure all of these outcomes, and set to the work of rigorous clinical research.
 “Every disease state for which there is medical treatment has measuring tools,” he said.
 “We need to use the criteria by which we measure outcomes in rheumatoid arthritis, osteoarthritis, lupus, Crohn’s and colitis, and other conditions, and begin looking at how CBD performs by these metrics.”